 (global progress studies)

 Large donation to Emergent Ventures, jumpstarting high-risk, high-reward ideas that advance prosperity, opportunity, and wellbeing.
+Split 60/40 between the main Emergent Ventures fund and Emergent Ventures India.

 If Fast Grants was the "shotgun blast" approach for promising early work on Covid-19, then Emergent Ventures is the shotgun blast for early-stage stuff Tyler Cowen finds generically exciting.
 The announcement of the seventeenth cohort and announcements of previous cohorts gives you a pretty good sense of the thing.